Topics Map > Office 365 > Calendar

 1. Log into your Office 365 account via Outlook on the Web (OotW).

-8. Search for a user by typing his/her name or email address into the "Share with:" field.
-You can click Search Contacts & Directory to search the Global Address List, or type in his/her full email address and click Use this address.
+5. Search for a user by typing his/her name or email address into the Enter an email address or a contact name field.
+You can click Search Directory to search the Global Address List, or type in his/her full email address and letting it automatically find the correct address.

-Availability only User can see blocks of "Busy" time on calendar but cannot see any details of the events Limited details User can see time, subject, and location of items on calendar but cannot see other details such as attendees, notes, or attachments Full details User is able to see time, subject, location, attendees, notes, and attachments Editor User can create, read, edit, and delete all items, regardless of who created them.
+Can view when I'm busy User can see blocks of "Busy" time on calendar but cannot see any details of the events Can view titles and locations User can see time, subject, and location of items on calendar but cannot see other details such as attendees, notes, or attachments Can view all details User is able to see time, subject, location, attendees, notes, and attachments Can edit User can create, read, edit, and delete all items, regardless of who created them.
 Events that invite the resource give the option to be accepted by anyone with this permission level.
 When an attendee is added, a notice that you forwarded the meeting request to additional recipients will be sent to the resource.
 When editing an event and adding attendees (at least when a room is invited), it will only update if the updates are sent to everyone.
 Delegate Delegates act on behalf of another person.
 If delegate access has been granted, copies of meeting requests will go to the delegate and the delegate can accept or deny the requests for the resource.
 A notification will be sent to the organizer saying that you have replied on behalf of the resource.
 This level of access should only be used if someone is completely managing the calendar of someone else.

-10. Click Send once you have chosen the level of permission you would like to grant.
+7. Click Share once you have chosen the level of permission you would like to grant.

 To Edit or Delete Permissions